 - Google’s algorithm has become more dynamic.
 Different algorithms are used for each unique search.

 For the ranking of a website in Google this means:

-- In highly competitive niches like attorney SEO, the quality of content and user interaction are given greater weight.
+- In highly competitive niches, the quality of content and user interaction are given greater weight.
 Improvements in search results are more likely to be “slow” there.

 - For small volumes, the conventional ranking list signals are used as de facto standards until sufficient other data is available to identify the user intention of the search.